-Continuing with other alternatives to using your cell phone in Europe, you can also use your phone service in European countries.
-Almost all operators worldwide have the option of international roaming for their users, so if you are interested in knowing if you can use this option in European countries, you can contact your local operator and ask for additional information.
+Moving on with other alternatives to using your cellphone in Europe, you can also use your cellular phone service in European countries.
+Almost all operators worldwide have the option of international roaming for their customers, so if you are interested in knowing if you can use this option in European countries, you can contact your local operator and ask for additional information.

-However, something you should take into account when purchasing this service is that if you do not control your data usage, messaging, and calls you could end up with very high bills, so we recommend you be careful with it.
-Below we will talk about two very famous operators with which you can use your service in Europe if you are a user of them.
+However, something you should consider when getting this service is that if you do not control your data consumption, messaging, and calls you could end up with very high bills, so we recommend you be careful with it.
+Below we will talk about two very popular operators with which you can use your service in Europe if you are a customer.

 If you are a Verizon user, and you want to use their services in Italy, then you have two options.
-The first one is the International Pass, which gives users access to the roaming service costs 10$ per day.
+The first one is the International Pass, which providers users access to the roaming service costs $10 per day.

-On the other hand, you can also have the International Monthly Pass which costs 100$ per month and gives access to more benefits to those who pay for the service.
+On the other hand, you can also have the International Monthly Pass which costs $100 per month and provides access to more benefits to those who pay for the service.

 If you are a Telstra user and want to activate your services in the USA with them, then you will have two options.
-Firstly, there is the International Roaming Day Pass, which allows you to use your Telstra mobile phone service while abroad.
-However, this plan is only compatible with Telstra mobile services on a postpaid plan.
+Firstly, there is the International Roaming Day Pass, which allows you to use your Telstra cellular phone service while abroad.
+However, this plan is only compatible with Telstra cellular services on a postpaid plan.

-On the other hand, the company also allows you to use its data services with a pay-as-you-go plan, the price of this service for the USA is around $3 USD per MB.
+On the other hand, the carrier also lets you use its data services with a pay-as-you-go plan, the rate of this service for the USA is around $3 USD per MB.

-Nowadays you can find a lot of companies offering Pocket WiFi services for Europe, but not all of them promise a high-quality service.
-Pocket WiFi is like the router WiFi at home except that they are completely wireless.
-It connects to the internet through all the networks.
+Nowadays, you can find plenty of providers offering Pocket WiFi services for Europe, but not all of them promise a high-quality service.
+Pocket WiFi is like the router WiFi at home except that these are completely wireless.
+It connects to the internet through every available networks.
 So let’s take a look at the Pocket WiFi options we have in Europe.

-The first company is Travelers WiFi, it’s a Swiss-based company, with which you can Rent pocket wifi for a whole week and will cost you $80,61 USD plus $10 USD, up to $21.10 USD for shipping, depending on the distance.
-Another important thing to know about Travelers WiFi is that they have a penalty in case you lose the device.
+The first company is Travelers WiFi, they’re a Swiss-based company, with which you can rent pocket WiFi for a whole week and will cost you $80.61 USD plus $10 USD, and up to $21.10 USD for shipping, depending on the distance.
+Another important thing to know about Travelers WiFi is that there’s a penalty in case you lose the device.
 This is why you should consider the loss/theft insurance.

 The second option is Cello Mobile, which is based in the United States.
-Regardless of the destination, the price is $104.93 for a week plus around 75 USD for shopping.
-The price is high, but the quality is good.
-Also, in the event of losing the device, $75 must be paid to the company.
+Regardless of the destination, the price is $104.93 for a week plus around 75 USD for shipping.
+The price is high, but the quality is reliable.
+Also, in the event of losing the device, $75 must be paid back to the company.

 However, be aware that this is not the best option to consider.
-If you think you will always have free WiFi, you are wrong.
-So it’s best to prepare for your trip and have some of the alternatives we’ve already mentioned.
+If you think you will always be able to have free WiFi, you are wrong.
+So, it’s best to prepare for your trip and have some of the alternatives we’ve already mentioned.